kupras06/jupyterhub-react/README.md

 3. Run `npm run dev` to start the development server
 4. Open your browser and navigate to `http://localhost:3000`
 5. Make Sure you have a JupyterHub running and Cors is enabled
-6. Click the **Set Data** button to set the JupyterHub API URL and Auth Token 7.API URL should be in the format `http://localhost:8000/user/admin/api`
+6. Click the **Set Source** button to set the JupyterHub API URL and Auth Token 7.API URL should be in the format `http://localhost:8000/user/admin/api`
 8. Now you can start using the application